 I’m not unique, or some super travel woman.
 I travel a lot less than many of my friends and family members (and certainly less than many of my fellow travel bloggers).
-I get all these worries and doubts that creep into my head and makes me wonder if I should go, or if it would be better to wait.
+I get all these worries and doubts that creep into my head and it makes me wonder if I should go, or if it would be better to wait.

 Impulsive Decisions Can Be the Best

 Eventually, there comes the point where I can’t spend any more time researching.
 I can’t wait for more signs.
-I have to stop playing eeny meany miny mo, and I have to make a decision.
+I have to make a decision.
 While shutting off my brain (that worrisome part of my mind that is) might sound counterintuitive I think it is the only for me to travel.
 If I kept listening to the worrywart in my head, I’d never go anywhere or do anything.

 That is my advice.
 If you want to travel somewhere, and if you’ve done some research and know the trip is possible (without getting you into debt) then you should stop thinking and start travelling.
 Or at the very least book that flight, or that hotel, or whatever it might be that makes travel go from a maybe to a definitely.

 Yes, making a crazy impulsive decision like this is nerve-wracking (wait, am I actually booking a trip to Europe?
 Holy shit I am).
 Yes, you might have fears and doubts (how am I going to get time off work? where am I going to stay?).
 What I’ve found for myself is that travel, no matter how costly or stressful it can be, and no matter how much I might worry, is never something I regret.

 Or to quote gonzo writer Hunter S. Thompson

 Buy the ticket.
 Take the ride.